IdhamTryCode/analytics-engine/ibis-server/README.md

 # Ibis Server Module
-This module is the API server of Wren Engine.
+This module is the API server of Analytics Engine.
 It's built on top of [FastAPI](https://fastapi.tiangolo.com/).
 It provides several APIs for SQL queries.
 A SQL query will be planned by [analytics-core](../analytics-core/), transpiled by [sqlglot](https://github.com/tobymao/sqlglot), and then executed by [ibis](https://github.com/ibis-project/ibis) to query the database.

 ## Quick Start

 ### Running Ibis Server on Docker
 You can follow the steps below to run the Java engine and ibis.
-> Wren Engine is migrating to [analytics-core](../analytics-core/).
+> Analytics Engine is migrating to [analytics-core](../analytics-core/).
 However, we still recommend starting [the Java engine](../analytics-core-legacy/) to enable the query fallback mechanism.

 Create `compose.yaml` file and add the following content, edit environment variables if needed (see [Environment Variables](docs/development#environment-variables)).
 ```yaml